-Consideration Response Risk Rating Risk Level A. It obscures a view of an object/vehicle/pedestrian that creates a hazard ect/vehicle/pedestrian that I he proposed sign will be located above all Low B. Sign positioning relative to travel direction The proposed sign will be positioned over the travel lanes on the M2 Beecroft Road overpass and would be in the ordinary field of view.
-It will be visually prominent westbound.
-1 Low C. It distracts a driver at a critical time The proposed sign will not be located near any decision points.
+Consideration Response Risk Rating Risk Level A. It obscures a view of an object/vehicle/pedestrian that creates a hazard The proposed sign will be located above all surrounding objects/vehicles etc. 1 Low B. Sign positioning relative to travel direction The proposed sign will be positioned over the travel lanes on the M2 Murray Farm Road overpass and would be in the ordinary field of view.
+It will be visually prominent eastbound.
+1 Low C. It distracts a driver at a critical time The proposed sign will be located approximately 80m (or 3 seconds) before the lane 3 and bus only lane merge but this is beyond any potential distraction range of the digital sign.
 1 Low D. It interferes with the effectiveness and safety of a traffic control device (e.g. traffic signs, traffic signals or other traffic control devices) The proposed sign is unlikely to noticeably obstruct or interfere with any traffic control devices.
-1 Low E. Sign clutter No other advertising sign is visible when a driver in view of the subject site.
+1 Low E. Sign clutter No other advertising sign is visible when a driver is in view of the subject site.
 1 Low